• Skip to primary navigation

 Sautéed shrimp with Rosemary Tomato spaghetti squash.
 Quick and delicious one pan meal.

-We remove the spaghetti strands from the squash and put them in a casserole dish, add salt, freshly ground pepper, and a sprinkle of extra-virgin olive oil.
+We take the spaghetti strands out of the squash and place them in a casserole dish.
+Then, we add salt, freshly ground pepper, and a drizzle of extra-virgin olive oil.
 The squash goes into the oven to keep warm (not cook).
 For keeping food warm, we turn the oven to 180° to 190° F.

 Finishing the sautéed shrimp dish